Oneflow-Inc/libai/docs/source/tutorials/advanced_tutorials/customize_parallel.md

 self.head = Linear(embed_dim, num_classes, layer_idx=-1)
 ```

 After configuring models placement, add the input placement transition across different stages.
-In LiBai, we set a `layer_idx` attribute in each `nn.Module`, so you can simply add `to_global` in `forward` to implement input placement transition.
+LiBai sets a `layer_idx` attribute in each `nn.Module`, so you can simply add `to_global` in `forward` to implement input placement transition.

 ```python
 class MyModule(nn.Module):